The oldest coeducational intercollegiate study abroad program in Paris!

 - Independent living option available.

-- A “B” average is required, both overall and in college French courses.
+- A 3.0 GPA average, both overall and in college French courses.

 Students who do not meet all of these requirements may still be accepted upon strong recommendations from their French professors and college administrators.